 - Sony FE 70-200 f4 lens

-- Laowa 15mm f2 Zero-D lens (so we would both have a wide-angle lens)
+- Laowa 15mm f2 Zero-D lens (so we would both have an ultra-wide-angle lens)

 - Samyang 12mm Fisheye (for those extreme interiors)

 - Samyang 35mm f2.8 (mainly for low-light street shots)

 - Samyang 18mm f2.8 (new lens purchased just prior to this trip)

 This is was an easy choice.
 The Peak Design Everyday Sling 10L bag worked so well the first time we visited that it was a no-brainer for this trip.
 It is super comfortable to carry for the whole day and enough space to carry almost everything we needed.
 It was also practical for the times we were on the busy subway and in crowded areas.
 The sling bag is easy to swing from our back around the front to change lenses without knocking into people.
 We did still take one backpack with us (we use the Vanguard Alta Rise 45 backpack), but it stayed in the room most of the time.
 We used it on the odd occasion, and when we were in transit to the next destination.
 The Peak Design Everyday Sling 10L bag was primarily used most of the time.